 - Take advantage of status perks.
 The assorted small perks with which members are rewarded for their financial loyalty can be a big selling point for hotel rewards programs, but they are often forgotten by users as time goes by.

 - Consider applying for a Marriott credit card.
-The best Marriott credit cards could save the average person more than $2,000 over the first two years of use, according to WalletHub’s calculations.
+The best Marriott credit card could save the average person roughly $3,000 over the first two years of use, according to WalletHub’s calculations.

 - Try the Island Approach with your credit cards.
 The Marriott Card offers competitive earnings on hotel reservations (within the Marriott family).
-On pretty much everything else, you’ll actually reap below-average value.
+On pretty much everything else, you’ll actually get a lower value.
 That’s why you should put an everyday rewards card into your wallet as well.
 Doing so rounds out your rewards arsenal, making it so you get your money’s worth on every transaction.

 - Make sure to read Marriott reviews & Bonvoy FAQs.
 Learning from experts and fellow travelers will help you pick up some helpful tips as well as avoid tricks and pitfalls.